Rillieux/OverlayBlurringUnderlyingImage/README.md

 Add an overlay which blurs an underlying image using a binding.

-> :point_up:  Math is currently missing, wjhich is why the "ice cube" doesn't exactly match the background image.
+> :point_up:  Math is currently missing, which is why the "ice cube" doesn't exactly match the background image.